enkidevs/curriculum/Linux/Terminals & Shells/gotta-know-them-all.md

 authentication tokens.
-The password entered by the user is run through a key derivation function such that a hashed version of the new password created and saved.
+The password entered by the user is run through a key derivation function such that a hashed version of the new password is created and saved.
 %
 ---